Anastasia-e/my-favourite-project/README.md

 ### Set up GitHub application

-Once done do these steps:
+Once you have your account registered do these steps:

 - download GitHub for Mac.
 Get it [here](https://mac.github.com/)
-- extract the zip file and drag the program to /Applications
+- extract the zip file and drag the app to /Applications
-- start the program
+- start the app
 - sign in with your GitHub account

 ### Clone this repository